groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 1820193:0▒▒0▒
 ```

-but the text found by the regexp could be a part of the binary and not a certificate.
+but the text found by the regexp could be a part of the binary and not a
-We must tets all of these valeurs with
+certificate.
+We must test all of these values with

 ```shell
 $ dd bs=1666048 skip=1 if=sepWscSVC64.exe | openssl -inform der -in - -noout -text | less